Limiting magnitude: Visual magnitude limit with a telescope

 The aperture (or more formally entrance pupil) of a telescope is larger than the human eye pupil, so collects more light, concentrating it at the exit pupil where the observer's own pupil is (usually) placed.
 The result is increased illuminance – stars are effectively brightened.
 At the same time, magnification darkens the background sky (i.e. reduces its luminance).
 Therefore stars normally invisible to the naked eye become visible in the telescope.
 Further increasing the magnification makes the sky look even darker in the eyepiece, but there is a limit to how far this can be taken.
 One reason is that as magnification increases, the exit pupil gets smaller, resulting in a poorer image – an effect that can be seen by looking through a small pinhole in daylight.
 Another reason is that star images are not perfect points of light; atmospheric turbulence creates a blurring effect referred to as seeing.
 A third reason is that if magnification can be pushed sufficiently high, the sky background will become effectively black, and cannot be darkened any further.
-This happens at a background surface brightness of approximately 25 mag arcsec^{−2}, where only 'dark light' (neural noise) is perceived.
+This happens at a background surface brightness of approximately 25 arcsec2, where only 'dark light' (neural noise) is perceived.
 Point sources such as a star will be easier to detect than a diffuse object such as a galaxy or comet.